GaryBoone/cuda_optimizer/README.md

 } // namespace cuda_optimizer
 ```

 The kernel has been moved to `kernels.cu`/`kernels.h`.
 Note that `numBlocks` and
 `blockSize` become inputs determined by the call to `RunKernel()` or by the
 optimizers.

 ## Readability
 The project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Note that the CUDA function calls start with lowercase letters, while Google style is to start function calls with Capital letters.
 This difference makes it easy to distinguish the CUDA calls.

+## TODO
+* Add an output comparison matrix.
+It would show the relative speed ratio
+  between any two strategies in an n-way comparison.
+So for example, it would
+  show that `Strided & Managed` vs `Unstrided and Unmanaged` has a bandwidth
+  ratio of 1.2, meaning that `Strided & Managed` delivered 20% more bandwidth.

 ## License
 Distributed under the MIT License.
 See `LICENSE-MIT.md` for more information.